 Using rewarded video ads

-In the settings for your rewarded video ad unit, check the Override reward settings from third-party ad networks when using AdMob mediation so that you provide the same reward to the user no matter which ad network is served, check the Apply to all networks in Mediation groups box.
+In the settings for your rewarded video ad unit, provide values for the reward amount and reward type.
+Then, to ensure you provide the same reward to the user no matter which ad network is served, check the Apply to all networks in Mediation groups box.

-If you don't override the reward, the AppLovin adapter passes back the reward specified in the AppLovin dashboard when creating the placement.For more information on setting reward values for AdMob ad units, see Create an ad unit.
+If you don't apply this setting, the AppLovin adapter passes back the reward specified in the AppLovin dashboard when creating the placement.For more information on setting reward values for AdMob ad units, see Create an ad unit.

 Step 3: Import the AppLovin SDK and adapter

 Using CocoaPods (recommended)